CyberMiles/tim-research/upgradeable_smart_contracts/upgradeable_smart_contracts.md

 "valueOfA": "4",
 ```

+The problem with deploying a second contract is that we now just have two individual contracts (that don't know about each other) deployed at two different addresses.

 We now have the original contract deployed at [this address 0x522a498d1ca7fa277f605110929393eba04f772d](https://testnet.cmttracking.io/address/0x522a498d1ca7fa277f605110929393eba04f772d)

 We also have the upgraded contract deployed at [this address 0x81f463598b4f9805d472a7a595f77ad9225fcaed](https://testnet.cmttracking.io/address/0x81f463598b4f9805d472a7a595f77ad9225fcaed)

+## CyberMiles Upgrade Operation